kiwi0fruit/ultimate-question/comments/personal_story.md

 ### Artificial life with Open-ended evolution for the simplest and self-justifying artificial universe, On natural selection of the laws of nature

-My latest attempt to find the theory of everything can be described as *"Artificial life with Open-ended evolution for the simplest and self-justifying artificial universe, On natural selection of the laws of nature"* and discussed in [this post](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/).
+My latest attempt to find the theory of everything can be described as *"The simplest artificial life model with open-ended evolution as a possible model of the universe, Natural selection of the laws of nature, Universal Darwinism, Occam's razor"* and discussed in [this post](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/).

 I noted that communities of both physicists and philosophers are not fond of my research idea.
 I've got the best feedback in Computer Science and in Artificial life communities.
 But still it is somewhat alien there.
 So I lacked subreddit so that such ideas are right fit there and found out that the research best fits to Digital Philosophy ideas that uses theory of computation and discrete ontology.
 So I invite you to the new [r/DigitalPhilosophy](https://www.reddit.com/r/DigitalPhilosophy/) subreddit.